Inclusion is a Living Value of Federation University Australia. We champion access and inclusion for all and celebrate our diversity.

-This Procedure aims to assist the University to meet its obligations, as set out within the State and Commonwealth legislative frameworks to provide a learning and working environment that is free from discriminatory behaviours.
+This procedure aims to assist the University to actively address and prevent all forms of discrimination.
 It aims to provide a clear and transparent process to enable breaches of the University’s Equal Opportunity and Valuing Diversity Guidelines and the Student Code of Conduct Guidelines to be responded to respectfully, fairly and expeditiously.

 This procedure supports the operationalisation of the Federation University Students and Support for Students Policy and Federation University (Students) Regulations 2022.

 The University recognises raising complaints can be difficult.
-There are many supports available to you through Student Equity and Inclusion.
-Some of these are listed on the Federation University Student Equity and Inclusion page.
+There are many supports available to you through Student Equity and Safer Communities.
+Some of these are listed on the Federation University Student Equity and Safer Communities page.

 This Procedure applies to prospective and current students who are the complainant or respondent in an allegation of discrimination.
 This Procedure should be used where there is a complaint of discrimination in any University situation, facility or activity.
 Such situations and activities may extend beyond University campuses and day-to-day activities e.g., placement, field trips, conferences, events and functions, student senate/club/volunteer activities and University residences.

-Discrimination complaints where the complainant and respondent are staff members, will be actioned by the Discrimination Complaints Staff Procedure.
+Complaints where the complainant and respondent are staff members, will be managed under the Staff Grievance Procedure.

 Students studying at third party providers should be aware that all third-party providers are contractually bound to provide equivalent support and procedural process within their operational structures and should check with their institution and follow those procedures.
 The relevant legislative context may differ between offshore providers.